xkortex/Siraj_Chatbot_Challenge/README.md

 If you want to suppress some of the TF notifications and the progbars, you can append ` 2> /dev/null` to redirect that junk.

 You'll be able to train the network directly from the menu.
 If you do not have any trained models yet, you can select `f` from the menu to fit the model.

+# Network Improvements:

+Here are some improvements I made to the demo network:
+### Bidirectional LSTM
+The single forward-pass LSTM was converted to bidirectional layer with the Bidirectional wrapper.
+Yuuuuuge improvement on double-context task - 84.7% after 260 epochs with single, improved to 90% after only 110 epochs with bidirectional.
+Nice!
+Asymptoted to 95% after about 150 epochs.
+The Single-context task got to 90% after 60 vs 85 epochs, modest improvement.

+## Not-so-improvements
+### Third LSTM layer
+Adding a forward pass after the bidirectional pair did not give improvements, in fact it caused the network to stall out around 55%.
+I've seen towers of LSTMs used to good effect in other NLP papers.
+Maybe they have some secret sauce I don't.